-Eric has 21 years in Haines on the LCC board under his belt, including 10 years as President.
+Eric has served as LCC president for 20 of his 30 years on the board.
 His skills include: biological fieldwork with numerous species, from desert reptiles, to local fish populations and extensive outdoor experience and knowledge of the Chilkat Valley and Southeast Alaska.
 Eric is a contract biologist & musician by trade.
 Eric feels that LCC's greatest strength is tenacity, and willingness to research issues to gain full understanding of all the facts.

 Carol has been an LCC board member since September 2010.
-Her undergraduate studies were in geology, meteorology, some marine biology at the University of Miami, BA in Comparative Literature from Brooklyn College, MA in Media from center for Understanding Media, and 30 years experience in nonprofit program and proposal development.
-Carol was the first chef at Haines Assisted living, and set out to model sustainable food services practices and worked closely with the director and board memebers to establish an EnergyStar kitchen/pantry; to implement a practice of near-total recycling and composting; to foster a "from scratch" food preperation policy that provides residents with healthful meals, reduces solid waste stream, and provides the kitchen with locally purchased, locally produced organic produce, bulk dry foods, and ocal wild meats/seafoods.
+Carol has 30 years experience with nonprofit program and proposal development.
 Carol was inspired to pursue environmental conservation by the practices and teaching of her grandmother, her mother, and her elementary/middle school teachers.
-She has always found environmental consciousness in her personal life, community, and nationally.Carol believes that LCC's greatest strength is building alliances with other nonprofits and with policy-making agencies by means of persistent and consistend informed advocacy and lobbying to preserve wilderness and marine habitat.
+She has always found environmental consciousness in her personal life, community, and nationally.Carol believes that LCC's greatest strength is building alliances with other nonprofits and with policy-making agencies by means of persistent and consistent informed advocacy and lobbying to preserve wilderness and marine habitat.

 Heidi’s interests are primarily in art, music, human relationships, psychology, ecosystems, communications.
 She appreciates the value of one on one communications and relationship building with folks and decision makers outside of official meetings.
 Heidi has a private practice in psychotherapy and continues to create ivory scrimshaw as she has since 1981.
-She loves gardening, foraging, hiking, kayaking, making music and studying the science and practice of healing mind/body/spirit.
 Heidi’s first real community organizing was in Gustavus, Alaska, population about 400, in the mid 1990s when a developer attempted to get permits to build a 500 bed resort in the wetlands adjoining the recently established Sandhill Crane Sanctuary.
 This would have had huge impacts on local wetlands and the demographics of the community with no input from locals.
-She helped pull people together to make it clear to authorities and the developer that the project was not a good idea for the community or its sensitive wetlands.
 Heidi’s involvement with the conservation community in Glacier Bay informed her of LCCs work and when she moved to Haines it was a natural to be involved.

-Scotty is the recently retired LCC president who has decidedly set out to put his impeccable number crunching skills to the test.
+Scotty is the former board president who has decidedly set out to put his impeccable number crunching skills to the test.

 Mario works with the youth, empowering them to care about the magic of the Chilkat Valley.
 A raptor expert, master chef, father, and film-maker who speaks for the animals.